 In years gone by, the old criticised the young for being reckless and rude.
 Nowadays, the young stand accused of being over-sensitive and lacking resilience, too quick to take – and too scared to give – offence.

 Should we resist a world of trigger warnings and no-platforming – or welcome it?
 Are we more sensitive to ‘micro-aggressions’ – or just less willing to tolerate them?

-YES NO BLACK WHITE takes these ideas to task from a uniquely Queer angle.
-This audio-visual performances elevates clicking through a PowerPoint presentation to an art form, and interrogates the nature of offence: What offends us?
+YES NO BLACK WHITE takes these ideas to task from a uniquely Queer angle, teasing the audience and refusing easy answers.
+As an audio-visual, lo-fi spectacular the performances elevates clicking through a PowerPoint presentation to an art form, interrogating the nature of offence: What offends us?
 How?
 And why?
 Ultimately asking, how should we respond?

 The piece is a continuation of my ongoing investigations on the dramaturgy of lists, musicality, and the exploration of strategies to problematize meaning-making processes.

 |(Draft no.11, 2nd Oct.
 2019) YES NO BLACK WHITE by Pablo Pakula|